Careers360 Logo

 Answer:

-Figure A shows a population, in which the ratio of individuals in pre-reproductive age is highest, following by reproductive age and post-reproductive age.
+Figure A shows a population in which the ratio of individuals in pre-reproductive age is highest, followed by reproductive age and post-reproductive age.
 This pyramid shows a growing population.

 Figure B shows a population in which the number of individuals in pre-reproductive and reproductive age is equal.
-A number of individuals in post-reproductive age is less.
-This pyramid shows a stable population, i.e. population growth, is negligible.
+Several individuals in post-reproductive age is fewer.
+This pyramid shows that a stable population, i.e. population growth, is negligible.

-Figure C shows a population in which the number of individuals in pre-reproductive age is the least.
-The number of individuals in reproductive age is the highest.
-Less number of individuals in pre-reproductive age shows a negative growth rate in the population.
-This pyramid shows a population in de-growth.
+Figure C shows a population in which the number of individuals in the pre-reproductive age is the least.
+The number of individuals of reproductive age is the highest.
+A smaller number of individuals in the pre-reproductive age shows a negative growth rate in the population.
+This pyramid shows a population in degrowth.

 Question:4